How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Step 7: Run a Test Cycle and Verify Results

-Reassemble all components, restore power and water, and run a heavy-duty cycle with a fresh detergent pod and a rinse aid dispenser that is filled to the max line.
-Inspect dishes immediately after the cycle ends — they should come out clean with no residue and no standing water in the tub.
-If cleaning is still poor after completing all steps, proceed to the professional guidance section below.
+After reassembling all components, restore power and water, and run a heavy-duty cycle with a fresh detergent pod and a rinse aid dispenser filled to the max line.
+Check dishes immediately after the cycle ends — they should come out clean, with no residue and no standing water in the tub.
+If cleaning remains poor after completing all steps, it may be time to seek professional guidance.

 How Much Does This Repair Cost?